Unique equilibrium states for flows and homeomorphisms with non-uniform structure: Sketch Proof of Theorem

 The proof is a simplified version of the proof for flows.
-We give a sketch proof which can be expanded into a full proof by using the details from \S3 and \cite{CT3}, identifying the differences with the flow case.
+We give a sketch proof which can be expanded into a full proof by using the details from \S3 and \cite{CT3}, and which highlights the differences with the flow case.

-\begin{remark} An alternative approach is to use a suspension flow argument to build a flow from the homeomorphism (see \cite[\S 4]{BW72}), and derive the result as a corollary of Theorem \ref{thm:flows}.
-A disadvantage of this approach is that one would formally require an additional hypothesis on dependence of the times in the specification property, similar to the one in the flow specification property from \S \ref{sec:specf}.
-This is an essential hypothesis for flows, but is not required in the direct argument for maps. \end{remark}
+\begin{remark} An alternative approach, which we do not pursue, is to use a suspension flow argument to build a flow from the homeomorphism (see \cite[\S 4]{BW72}), and derive the result as a corollary of Theorem \ref{thm:flowsD}. \end{remark}